pivotal/blog/content/post/network-traffic-monitoring-with-containers.md

 to create containers that run deployed apps.

 So, Cloud Foundry deploys apps within containers using buildpacks, and we want to know if the buildpacks are emitting network traffic.
-Instead of trying to log at the level of the physical or virtual machines why not execute a buildpack on a sample app inside a Docker container?
+Instead of trying to log at the level of the physical or virtual machines, why not execute a buildpack on a sample app inside a Docker container?

 There is a common Unix utility called `tcpdump` that outputs a log of all packets transmitted